 Our Fire Department serves roughly thirty-nine square miles of incorporated city, and unincorporated county area.
 We currently have one central station housing thirteen pieces of apparatus.
 The Department is staffed with approximately 35 firefighters who are either full time, part-time, or volunteer.
 Most of these Firefighters hold both a firefighter and EMS certification with the State of Texas.
-These volunteers spend many hours of their own personal time serving the community, training, and responding to over 1,400 emergency calls annually.
+These volunteers spend many hours of their own personal time serving the community, training, and responding to nearly 1,600 emergency calls annually.
 Our goal is to provide an effective, well trained team of professionals to be there when called upon.
 In addition to responding to emergencies, our firefighters provide public education programs and assists the Fire Marshals Office with fire prevention initiatives.
-The Princeton Fire Department currently holds an Insurance Services Office (ISO) Public Protection Classification (PPC) rating of 2.
-Please use the menu to the left for additional information, and to see the services we can provide.
+The Princeton Fire Department currently holds an Insurance Services Office (ISO) Public Protection Classification (PPC) rating of 4, which will change to a 2 in June of 2015.
+We hope this website provides you the information you need.
+Please navigate through the site using the links on the left to see the services we can provide.

 Fire Department News!

-The Princeton Fire Department is currently 4th in the Nation for their efforts in supporting the National “Ready-Set-Go” program.
+The Princeton Fire Department is currently 2nd in the Nation as of February 2015. for their efforts in supporting the National “Ready-Set-Go” program.
 This program is supported by the Texas A&M Forest Service and its focus deals with preparing communities in the event an urban interface fire should occur, threatening their lives and property.